Flying under the radar: Avoiding FAA Persecution

 Stay out of controlled airspace.
 The FAA recently issued a fine for an operator flying a drone in downtown Manhattan, even though the operator was more than 5 miles from the nearest airport.
 The letter he received indicates that he was fined for flying recklessly, but also for flying in a Class B airspace without receiving tower clearance.
 To stay away from the FAA, stay out of all controlled airspace.
 (This is also a good idea for safety reasons, in general: controlled airspace is controlled because it is where airplanes can be flying low, close to airports.)

-Fly only for “recreational or hobby” purposes.
-The 2012 Act suggests that the FAA has no right to promulate regulations that affect model aircraft if they are flown ‘strictly for hobby or recreational use’.
+The 2012 Act suggests that the FAA has no right to promulgate regulations that affect model aircraft if they are flown ‘strictly for hobby or recreational use’.
 Any use beyond this puts you in the sights of the FAA; they have already issued one fine (to Raphael Pirker); although Pirker won in court, the FAA is appealing and has not changed their enforcement approach.
+This situation is not unlike navigating online gaming regulations, where 카지노사이트 must adhere to strict legal frameworks to ensure fair play and safety for users.
+Both industries highlight the importance of compliance to avoid legal entanglements and maintain a trustworthy environment.

 Stay a ‘sufficient distance from populated areas’.
 This is, again, from the AC 91-57 guidance to model aircraft operators.
 A recent case in Denver where a drone was flown over a crowd at a 4/20 rally resulted in the FAA launching an investigation; the FAA’s website claims that “Routine operation of UAS over densely-populated areas is prohibited.”
 (FAA UAS Fact Sheet)